draghuram/kubeconcepts/presentation/kubeconcepts.md

 ---

-## Storage

-- Persistent Volumes
+## Storage - Persistent Volumes

-- Volume Snapshots
+- Can be created statically or Kubernetes can create on demand.
+  - Supported types: "Filesystem", "Block"

+- A PV is requested by a Pod using *PersistentVolumeClaim* resource.

+- StorageClasses help with dynamic provisioning of persistent volumes.

+- Volume providers are available for all well known storage and cloud offerings.

 ---

 ## Container Storage Interface (CSI)

+- Early on, storage providers were part of Kubernetes code base.
+  - They are known as "in-tree" providers

+- CSI spec has been defined to make development of volume providers more flexible.

+- Volume Snapshots

 ---